A supermassive black hole under the radar: Repeating X-ray variability in a Seyfert galaxy: Data analysis and results

 The X-ray spectra were analysed with the spectral fitting package \texttt{XSPEC} \citep{Arnaud1996} version 12.12.1.
 The spectra were rebinned to have at least 1 count per energy bin, and the modified Cash statistic \citep[W-stat;][]{Cash1979} was adopted.
 All X-ray spectra were corrected for foreground interstellar absorption adopting the model \textsc{TBabs}, with $N_\textup{H}$ fixed to the Galactic value $8.4\times10^{19}$ cm$^{-2}$ \citep{HI4PICollaboration2016}, using abundances from \citet{Wilms2000}, with the photoelectric absorption cross-sections from \citet{Verner1996}.
 All reported uncertainties correspond to $1\sigma$, all reported fluxes and luminosities are corrected for absorption.

-J1257 shows significant variability in its spectral behaviour: while a simple power-law model can reproduce satisfactorily the X-ray spectrum of the source in most observations, in some epochs the quality of the fit is significantly improved by the addition of a thermal component and/or a layer of intrinsic absorption (in excess of the Galactic one).
+J1257 shows significant variability in its spectral behaviour (see Table~\ref{tab:spec}): while a simple power-law model can reproduce satisfactorily the X-ray spectrum of the source in most observations, in some epochs the quality of the fit is significantly improved by the addition of a thermal component and/or a layer of intrinsic absorption (in excess of the Galactic one).
 We modelled the thermal component with a simple blackbody profile, with temperatures of about $kT\sim110$~eV.
 This thermal component is mostly detected in observations taken before 2012, as in the latest \chandra\ observations, the loss of effective area in the soft band \citep[below $\approx1$~keV; see][]{Plucinsky2018,Plucinsky2022} prevents us from constraining its presence.
 The layer of intrinsic neutral absorption improves the quality of the fit in the most recent observations (from 2012 and in 2020), and it is characterised by a column density in the $(0.1-2)\times10^{22}$~cm$^{-2}$ range.
 The photon index $\Gamma$ varies significantly too, spanning a wide range of values, from $\Gamma=0.8$ to $\Gamma=2$.

 This spectral evolution is associated with significant long-term variability in the source's flux.
 As reported in Fig. \ref{fig:lc}, the source's flux varies by a factor of about 3 in time scales of days, both in the soft (0.3--2~keV) and hard (2--10~keV) band.
 We inspected the correlation between the spectral shape and the flux state of the source and, as highlighted in Fig. \ref{fig:fg1}, \src\ appears to exhibit two distinct behaviours.
 When the source's flux is below $\approx3\times10^{-13}$~erg/s/cm$^2$, it shows the full range of spectral steepness described above.
 When instead the source flux is above the $\approx3\times10^{-13}$~erg/s/cm$^2$ threshold, it seems to exhibit a softer-when-brighter behaviour.
-However, a more in-depth analysis of this feature is limited by the heterogeneity of the available dataset.
+However, the heterogeneity of the available dataset (e.g., the limited effective area in the soft X-ray regime of {\em Chandra} in the more recent observations, the presence of a poorly constrained local absorber, and the possibility that some spectral changes may be linked to the short-term variability), limits a more in-depth analysis of this feature.